William C. Leggett

-William C. Leggett (born 1939) is a Canadian population biologist and university administrator who served as the 17th Principal and Vice-Chancellor of Queen's University, Kingston in Canada, from 1994 to 2004, only the second scientist to hold the Principalship.
+William C. Leggett (June 25, 1939 – February 13, 2026) was a Canadian population biologist and university administrator who served as the 17th Principal and Vice-Chancellor of Queen's University, Kingston in Canada, from 1994 to 2004, only the second scientist to hold the Principalship.
 He was previously the Vice Principal (Academic) of McGill University.

 Early life and education

-Leggett was born in 1939 in Orangeville, Ontario, where his father owned and ran an automobile repair shop and bowling alley, and was raised in nearby Mono Mills (part of Caledon, Ontario).
+Leggett was born on June 25, 1939 in Orangeville, Ontario, where his father owned and ran an automobile repair shop and bowling alley, and was raised in nearby Mono Mills (part of Caledon, Ontario).
 He went to a one-room school for elementary school, and received his high school education at Orangeville District Secondary School.
 His interest in athletics led him to Waterloo University College (now Wilfrid Laurier University) in 1958, wishing to become a physical education teacher.
 In his final year, he took an elective course in biology, which, thanks to the instructor Geoffrey Power, piqued his interest in the subject.
 After obtaining his BA from Waterloo University College in 1962, Leggett went to the University of Waterloo for a MSc despite his lack of background in science, thanks to Power's persuasion of Waterloo's Dean of Graduate Studies.
 Leggett focused on fish ecology and graduated in 1965, and at Power's advice, began his PhD at McGill University in zoology, completing in 1969.